harrymckillen/yafgs/README.md

 </div>

 ```

+## Browser Support
+IE8+, All other modern browsers.
+I have no desire to make it work on <=IE7.

 ## License
 There's no real license, it's free to use wherever, fork, change as you need it.
 The original Sass files are there.